Are you a highly motivated student who is willing to commit 12 to 15 hours per week to research? Consider applying for a research position!

 Students who obtain positions in a professor’s lab typically work there until graduation, although many professors are understanding if you can no longer continue.
 Some professors also allow may students to volunteer in their lab without earning academic credit, which carries less of a commitment.

 If you are interested in a professor’s lab, we recommend that you begin the conversation in the semester before you would like to start working — or even earlier, if possible.

-Taking a class with a professor whose lab you would like to work in, get to know them by attending their office hours.
-Come prepared with questions.
-Before you broach the subject of joining their lab, read about their research so that you can demonstrate a genuine interest.
+Taking a class with a professor with a lab that interests you?
+Get to know them by attending their office hours, and come prepared with questions.
+Before you broach the subject of joining their lab, read about their research so that you can demonstrate genuine interest.
 Don't try to feign interest!
-If you try to do research in an area that you aren't interested in, it will be very difficult for you to work hard in the face of all the frustration that research tends to throw at you.
+It’s essential for overcoming the challenges and frustrations that research presents.

-Keep in mind that students usually graduate in May, so more spots open up in fall semesters than spring.
+Keep in mind that students usually graduate in May, so more spots open up in fall than spring.
 This means March is the best time to apply to labs.
-The biochemistry program will run an information session on obtaining a research position in February - keep an eye on the biochem listserv for an announcement.
+The biochemistry program will run an information session on obtaining a research position in February; keep an eye on the biochem listserv for an announcement.
 Email email@example.com if you need to be added to the listserv.

 If you are accepted into a lab, take the time commitment set by your advisor seriously.
 Choose your classes so that you have chunks of several hours available to work in the lab.
-Your advisor might not push you to do experiments.
-In many labs you will have to be self-motivated.
+Your advisor might not push you to do experiments; in many labs, you will have to be self-motivated.

 We hope that you find your research experience rewarding and insightful.